 Deciding to allow the allocation of a variant label then amounts to deriving a disposition for the variant label from the variant type set created from the variant mappings that were used to create the label.
-For example would allow 000 to be allocated, because the types of all variants used in creating the mappings are "a".
+For example the derivation would allow 000 to be allocated, because the types of all variants mappings used to create that variant label from ÖÖÖ are "a".